 I now use the phrase “Doodle Study” to refer to student-led music marking.
 This takes place as I first introduce a piece and before we do a more formal score study (typically using this printable).

 My piano students now have a small pencil case that they keep in their music bag.
-Inside the case is a pencil, a highlighter and an assortment of colored pencils that they can use for “Doodle Study” either in a lesson or at home.
+Inside the case are a pencil, a highlighter and an assortment of colored pencils that they can use for “Doodle Study” either in a lesson or at home.
 Needless to say, they LOVE this… it’s much more exciting than I ever thought pencils could be 😉

 Lately, as I watch my students Doodle Study, I learn invaluable things about how they learn as individuals… what they themselves identify as their “problem areas” and what they feel confident in knowing already.
 This then translates into what we focus on in their lesson times… what piano games I select in order to reinforce problem areas and what repertoire I choose to supplement their learning.
-It’s efficient, focused and and completely tailored to individual needs in the simplest way possible.
+It’s efficient, focused and completely tailored to individual needs in the simplest way possible.

 If you’re itching to give Doodle Study a try, here are some things I’ve learned that you may find helpful: